-There are many organisations offering free and independent advice to help you find the best way to deal with your debt problem, like Advice NI or the CAB.
+There are many organisations offering free and independent advice to help you find the best way to deal with your debt problem, like Advice NI or the Citizens Advice Northern Ireland.
 Some financial advisers will charge you a fee for their services.

 Advantages of a consolidation loan

 Used carefully, a consolidation loan can help to put you back in control of your finances.

 - paying a lower rate of interest – longer-term consolidation loans may be better value than short-term borrowing